-Without initializing - This will create the Raid storage device without initialization.
-RAID Level - Select the RAID Level you want for the RAID configuration.
-Available options, depending on number of disk drives, are: JBOD, 0, 1, 5, 6, and 10.
-Stripe - Set the size of the stripe (block size or chunk size) written to each disk drive.
+- RAID Level Select the RAID Level you want for the RAID configuration.
+Available options, depending on number of disk drives, are: JBOD, 0, 1, 5, 6, and 10. - Stripe Size Set the size of the stripe (block size or chunk size) written to each disk drive.
 Default is 64KB.
-Other options are: 128KB, 256KB, 512KB and 1024KB.
+Other options are: 128KB, 256KB, 512KB and 1024KB. - Without initializing Use this initialize or not initialize the RAID.
+Default is not to initialize the RAID (with check mark).
+For first time use, it is recommended to initialize the RAID to ensure the previous RAID data in the disk drives are cleared.